makan4815162342/Rogue_SDF_AI/README.md

 # Rogue_SDF_AI
 <img width="1024" height="1024" alt="20250725_2043_Holographic Futuristic Warrior_remix_01k11947psesytv6q3ne8bbq3t" src="https://github.com/user-attachments/assets/776b8188-b054-4346-bb53-2b387579ac19" />
-An SDF Add-On for Blender.
-Rogue SDF AI is an Add-On initially made to improve SDF Prototyper Add-On but as I worked on it, I created its own SDF Renderer and features, but I have decided to keep both SDF Prototyper Features and add my own new features and new SDF Render Shaders on top of it.
-I don't know where to begin TBH I added a lot of features to this Add-On, in short, this Add-On is in two sections:

-The 3D Geometry with SDF behavior, drastically improved.

-The SDF Shader View, with pure SDF Modeling and tools still (WIP) that I keep add and improve it.

-Please try it and let me know about the bugs and help me to improve it.

 Rogue SDF Add-On a Free SDF Modeling Solution in Blender, Developed by Makan Ansari, I have spent around 2 months making my own SDF add-on in Blender, with it you can make almost anything you want, I will make its tutorials soon, be sure to check it out and let me know anything goes wrong, you can join my Discord for more deeper discussion about the Add-On and how we can improve it. :)